stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 All entities are created with a Transform component by default.

-In Stride, Transform components contain a LocalMatrix and a WorldMatrix that are updated in every Update frame.
-If you need to force an update sooner than that you can use `TranformComponent.UpdateLocalMatrix()`, `Transform.UpdateWorldMatrix()`, or `Transform.UpdateLocalFromWorld()` to do so, depending on how you need to update the matrix.
+In Stride, Transform components contain a LocalMatrix and a WorldMatrix that are updated every Update frame.
+If you need to force an update sooner than that you can use `TransformComponent.UpdateLocalMatrix()`, `Transform.UpdateWorldMatrix()`, or `Transform.UpdateLocalFromWorld()` to do so, depending on how you need to update the matrix.

 #### Local Position/Rotation/Scale